 1. Make the change/transition super safe

 Set up the change to avoid it being all that different.
 We have seen organisations force changes down a process that rejects anything out of the ordinary and packages it so that it is 95% similar to things that have worked to date.
-This seems to work well for organisations that are amending via limited code updates that can be simulated in environments that are understood to be almost mimics of live operations.
+This seems to work well for organisations that are amending via limited code updates that can be simulated in environments that are understood to be almost mimics of live release operations.
 It has downsides in not being able to handle the widespread changes that are sometimes required.
-It is also difficult to achieve in circumstances where the reality of live operations is hard to mimic in tests, simulations and scenarios.
+It is also difficult to achieve in circumstances where the reality of live release operations is hard to mimic in tests, simulations and scenarios.

 2. Make changes fast but put them into operation selectively

-Here, the organisation is not limited to excruciatingly long judgement and testing on whether the change to a new way of doing things will destroy operations.
+Here, the organisation is not limited to excruciatingly long judgement and testing on whether the change to a new way of doing things will destroy release operations.
 Rather, the route is to expose a limited number of users in live operations to the new way of doing things.
 As part of our research with companies like Facebook, we have seen good practices here.
 Changes are implemented quickly and exposed to select groups such as internal employees first before then going out to wider customers.
 In each case, metrics and methods are required to turn up deployment or immediately roll back if a large snag is hit.

 3. Planned deployment but extensive control